cetceeve/DD2482-CD-Demo/README.md

 That's it!
 You now have a Docker container running a Python test server.
 You can access the server by going to http://localhost in your web browser.

-> Yes, this was written by ChatGPT cause i am lazy